OllaWilk/OllaWilk/README.md

 # 👋 Hi, Welcome to my GitHub profile!

-I am a landscape architect and artist by education and a programmer by passion.
-For the last two years I have been intensively exploring JavaScript.
-I completed a web developer course at Kodilla and a backend developer course at MegaK.
-I gained practical experience as a freelancer, designing and implementing websites for companies in Poland and the USA.
+I am a passionate programmer who has turned my interests into a profession.
+Through intensive learning and practice over the past two years, particularly in JavaScript, I have gained solid foundations for working on various projects.

-In my journey, I've completed the **Web Developer Plus** course at Kodilla and a **Backend Developer** course at MegaK.
-Currently, I'm learning **Nest.js**.
-I regularly participate in **meet.js** meetups where I share knowledge and learn from others.
+I completed web developer courses at Kodilla and backend developer courses at MegaK.
+As a freelancer, I design and implement websites for clients from Poland and USA.
+My Master of Science degree in Landscape Architecture and experience in diverse project environments have equipped me with effective communication skills and the ability to work on project documentation.

-In the meantime, I'm completing the Crown of Polish Mountains challenge and hiking in the mountains.
+In my spare time, I am learning NestJS to further specialize in this technology and participating in Meet.js meetings, where I share knowledge and inspiration with other programmers.
+Besides programming, I love hiking, especially ascending the Crown of Polish Mountains.

 ## 📬 Connect with Me
 - **LinkedIn:** [linkedin.com/in/alex-wilk](https://www.linkedin.com/in/alex-wilk/)